 Securing adequate land for trails and related amenities is a foundational step in ensuring that recreational opportunities are available for a diverse range of users, including hikers, cyclists, equestrians, and off-highway vehicle (OHV) enthusiasts.
-In Arizona, where landscapes vary from desert plains to mountainous regions, land acquisition often involves collaboration among multiple stakeholders, such as private landowners, federal agencies, tribal governments, and local municipalities.
+In Arizona, where landscapes vary from desert plains to mountainous regions, land acquisition often involves collaboration among multiple stakeholders, such as private landowners, federal and state agencies, tribal governments, and local municipalities.

 Best practices include using land-use agreements or conservation easements to protect important corridors from development.
 For instance, partnerships with land trusts and nonprofit organizations can help managers identify parcels that serve as critical connectors between existing trails or public lands.
-Additionally, working with state agencies and departments-such as Arizona State Parks and Trails-to leverage grant programs allows local jurisdictions to purchase or lease properties earmarked for public recreation.
+Additionally, working with state agencies and departments-such as the Arizona Game and Fish Department's Landowner Relations Program and Arizona State Parks and Trails-to leverage partnerships with private landowners and grant programs allows local jurisdictions to purchase or lease properties earmarked for public recreation.

-Actionable recommendations for land managers may involve developing comprehensive trail master plans that align with local growth areas, conducting environmental and cultural resource assessments prior to acquisition, and securing easements that provide consistent public access to trailheads.
-Securing public support and advocacy for these efforts would greatly enhance the likelihood of them being successful.
+Actionable recommendations for land managers may involve developing comprehensive trail master plans that align with local growth areas, conducting environmental and cultural resource assessments prior to acquisition, and securing easements that provide secured, safe and legal public access to trailheads.
+Securing public support and advocacy for these efforts would greatly enhance the likelihood of their being successful.
 By proactively engaging in these processes, managers can establish long-term trail networks for Arizona.